-- 4. A plan to evaluate clients in order to assure appropriate placement; - 5.
-A plan to transfer any client records to a new contractor; - 6.
+- 5. A plan to transfer any client records to a new contractor; - 6.
 A plan to dispose of confidential records in accordance with applicable laws and regulations; - 7.
 A plan for adequate staff to provide continued care through the term of the contract; - 8.
 A full inventory and plan to dispose of, transfer or return all equipment purchased with contract funds during the entire operation of the contract; and - 9.
-Additional information as necessary to effect a safe transition of clients to other community service providers. - B. Contractor shall implement the transition plan as approved by BHRS.
+Additional information as necessary to affect a safe transition of clients to other community service providers. - B. Contractor shall implement the transition plan as approved by BHRS.
 BHRS will monitor Contractor's progress in carrying out all elements of the transition plan. - C. If Contractor fails to provide a transition plan, the Contractor will implement a transition plan submitted by County to Contractor following the Notice of Termination.